0xAX/linux-insides/Initialization/linux-initialization-3.md

 return cmd_line_ptr;
 ```

-which get the 64-bit address of the command line from the kernel boot header and returns it.
-In the last step we check that we got `cmd_line_pty`, getting it's virtual address and copy it to the `boot_command_line` which is just array of bytes:
+which gets the 64-bit address of the command line from the kernel boot header and returns it.
+In the last step we check that we got `cmd_line_pty`, getting its virtual address and copy it to the `boot_command_line` which is just an array of bytes:

 ```C
 extern char __initdata boot_command_line[];